 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where ziesite typically forms.
+Look in volcanic fumaroles country, the host setting where ziesite typically forms.
 If you start seeing thenardite, vanthoffite, bloedite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.